-- Practise a couple of past mock exams to time so you can nail timings and understand the mark scheme – depending on how well you do, you may need more practise.
+- Practice a couple of past mock exams to time so you can nail timings and understand the mark scheme – depending on how well you do, you may need more practice.

 - Draft a table with the PY figures for Appendix 1 so you can copy this out into the exam and get started almost straight away

-- Practise a mock exam based on your AI.
+- Practice a mock exam based on your AI.
 Hopefully you are with a training provider so you have access to this or see the next section for an alternative

 Anything else on top of this is just an added bonus, such as the next section of this blog.
 The Requirement 1 planning sheet is not a must do but it really is worthwhile if you do have the time.
 You could also draft some standard recommendations for Requirement 2 or 3.
 I have included a photo of a some I had made below for Beal.

 Given the above bullet points, I think you should not need to spend more than a few days on preparing for the ACA Case Study exam outside of college.
 It is very skills based in terms of how you structure and write your report.
 Many of the marks are going to be in the real exam so through practice, you should get better at knowing how to pull this out and where to include it in your report.